dotwebstack/dotwebstack-webcomponents/docs/api.md

   }}
   getNamedNodeLabels={(namedNode, shorten) => [ ...literals... ]},
   disableLegacyFormatting
+  disableLink
 />
 ```

 ### `term`: `Term`
-The IRI of the Resource which is represented.
+The `term` which is represented.

 ### `local`: `boolean` (optional)
 Whether the link text contains the local name or the full IRI.
-When no `local` is provided, it defaults to false.
+When no `local` is provided, it defaults to `false`.

 ### `linkBuilder`: `(term: Term) => string` (optional)
 A callback function to be able to customize the `href` attribute of the link (only relevant for `NamedNode` terms).